saeub/okra/docs/index.md

 - Reaction time test
 - Simon game (working memory task)

-Issues and pull requests about adding more tasks are welcome (as long as they make sense).
+Issues and pull requests about adding more tasks are welcome.

 ## Supported languages